PD Operads and Explicit Partition Lie Algebras: Introduction

 \subsection{Acknowledgements}

-The authors wish to thank Damien Calaque, Jacob Lurie, Denis Nardin, Pelle Steffens, and Bruno Vallette for helpful conversations related to this paper.
-The first author would also like to thank Merton College, Oxford, for its support.
+The authors wish to thank Nathan Adlam, Damien Calaque, Jacob Lurie, Zhouhang Mao, Denis Nardin, Pelle Steffens, and Bruno Vallette for helpful conversations related to this paper, and the anonymous referee for their valuable suggestions.

+The first author would also like to thank Merton College and the Mathematical Institute at Oxford University for their support, as well as the Royal Society (University Research Fellowship URF$\backslash$R1$\backslash$211075) and the Centre national de la recherche scientifique (CNRS).
 The second author acknowledges support by the grant ANR-20-CE40-0016 HighAGT.
 The third author has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 768679).

 \ \\ \\